 Some people think it "wasn't their time to go".

-If you're like me, the synchronicity what saved you isn't that you stopped and observed the crack-flower that day.
-It's that you were told as a child by some stranger in the park *probably a murderous stranger who didn't end up killing you-you, but definitely killed the you from parallel universe #568* that you should always stop and enjoy the flowers, no matter how small or how random, because you never know when your time will be up.
+It's that when I was a child I was told by some stranger in a park (probably a murderous stranger who didn't end up killing me in this universe but certainly may have in parallel universe, let's say, #568) that I should always stop and enjoy the flowers, no matter how small or how random, because you never know when your time will be up.

 THAT'S the synchronicity that saved my ass.